ani2fun/system-design-guide/01-foundations/03-latency-throughput-percentiles.md

 **Queueing is the biggest of these variance sources, and it compounds:**

-- a server can only process about as many things in parallel as it has CPU cores, so it takes just a few slow requests at the head of the line to hold up everything behind them — head-of-line blocking at datacenter scale.
+- for CPU-bound work, a server can only process about as many things in parallel as it has CPU cores; an I/O-bound server can hold far more requests in flight than it has cores, because most of them are blocked waiting on the network or disk rather than running `[web: Eli Bendersky — Concurrent Servers, Part 2: Threads]`.
+Either way, it takes just a few slow requests at the head of the line to hold up everything behind them — head-of-line blocking at datacenter scale.
 - The delayed requests *feel* slow to their clients while looking fast in the server's own accounting, which is exactly why response time must be measured **on the client side** <abbr title="(p.
 39)">[i]</abbr>.

 ### 📉 Throughput, and the cliff at the edge of capacity